awsdocs/aws-cdk-guide/v2/work-with-cdk-typescript.md

 ## Creating a project<a name="typescript-newproject"></a>

 You create a new AWS CDK project by invoking `cdk init` in an empty directory\.
+Use the `--language` option and specify `typescript`:

 ```
 mkdir my-project